 - We ALL have different starting points and it is important for you to determine yours.

-- Adequate protein intake and weight lifting are important to make sure you are predominately losing fat instead of muscle mass.
+- Adequate protein intake and weight lifting play an important in ensuring you are predominately losing fat instead of muscle mass with weight loss.

 - Don’t choose foods just because they are considered “healthy.”
 You need to educate yourself on the calorie content and macronutrient breakdown too.

 - Don’t underestimate the power and role of sleep.

 - Don’t underestimate the power of daily movement outside your workouts!

 1. You have to be in a caloric deficit to lose weight.

 This one is probably obvious but it definitely requires some further context.

 No, a “1500 calorie deficit” by itself is not defined as a caloric deficit.
 Nor is 1200 calories or 1700 or whatever number you may have associated in your head for it to be.
 This number, this deficit, varies among every single person depending what their current maintenance level of calories is.

 As in, each person’s calorie deficit is dependent on the amount of calories they are currently eating and maintaining their weight at.